 When SDI and CNV are low, SDO is driven low.
-With SCK low, a rising edge on CNV initiates a conversion, selects the chain mode, and disables the busy indicator.
-In this mode CNV is held high during the conversion phase and the subsequent data readback.
+With SCK low, a rising edge on CNV initiates a conversion, selects the chain mode, and disables the BUSY indicator.
+In this mode, CNV is held high during the conversion phase and the subsequent data readback.
 When the conversion is complete, the MSB is output onto SDO and the AD7942 enters the acquisition phase and powers down.
 The remaining data bits stored in the internal shift register are then clocked by subsequent SCK falling edges.
 For each ADC, SDI feeds the input of the internal shift register and is clocked by the SCK falling edge.
-Each ADC in the chain outputs its data MSB first and $14 \times N$ clocks are required to readback the N ADCs.
+Each ADC in the chain outputs its data MSB first, and $14 \times N$ clocks are required to readback the N ADCs.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate and consequently more AD7942s in the chain, provided the digital host has an acceptable hold time.
+Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate and, consequently more AD7942s in the chain, provided the digital host has an acceptable hold time.
 The maximum conversion rate may be reduced due to the total readback time.
-For instance, with a 5 ns digital host setup time and 3 V interface, up to eight AD7942s running at a conversion rate of 220 kSPS can be daisy-chained on a 3-wire port.
+For instance, with a 5 ns digital host set-up time and 3 V interface, up to six AD7942s running at a conversion rate of 250 kSPS can be daisy-chained on a 3-wire port.

+Figure 37.
+Chain Mode, No BUSY Indicator Connection Diagram

 Figure 38.
-Chain Mode, No Busy Indicator Connection Diagram

-Figure 39.
-Chain Mode, No Busy Indicator, Serial Interface Timing
+Chain Mode, No BUSY Indicator Serial Interface Timing

-Chain Mode with Busy Indicator
+Chain Mode with BUSY Indicator

-This mode can also be used to daisy-chain multiple AD7942s on a 3-wire serial interface while providing a busy indicator.
+This mode can also be used to daisy chain multiple AD7942s on a 3-wire serial interface while providing a BUSY indicator.
 This feature is useful for reducing component count and wiring connections, e.g., in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.

-A connection diagram example using three AD7942s is shown in Figure 40 and the corresponding timing is given in Figure 41.
+A connection diagram example using three AD7942s is shown in Figure 39 and the corresponding timing is given in Figure 40.

 When SDI and CNV are low, SDO is driven low.
-With SCK high, a rising edge on CNV initiates a conversion, selects the chain mode, and enables the busy indicator feature.
+With SCK high, a rising edge on CNV initiates a conversion, selects the chain mode, and enables the BUSY indicator feature.
 In this mode, CNV is held high during the conversion phase and the subsequent data readback.
-When all ADCs in the chain have completed their conversions, the near end ADC (ADC C in Figure 40) SDO is driven high.
-This transition on SDO can be used as a busy indicator to trigger the data readback controlled by the digital host.
+When all ADCs in the chain have completed their conversions, the nearend ADC (ADC C in

+Figure 39) SDO will be driven high.
+This transition on SDO can be used as a BUSY indicator to trigger the data readback controlled by the digital host.
 The AD7942 then enters the acquisition phase and powers down.
 The data bits stored in the internal shift register are then clocked out, MSB first, by subsequent SCK falling edges.
 For each ADC, SDI feeds the input of the internal shift register and is clocked by the SCK falling edge.
 Each ADC in the chain outputs its data MSB first, and $14 \times N + 1$ clocks are required to readback the N ADCs.
-Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate and consequently more AD7942s in the chain, provided the digital host has an acceptable hold time.
-For instance, with a 5 ns digital host setup time and a 3 V interface, up to eight AD7942s running at a conversion rate of 220 kSPS can be daisy-chained to a single 3wire port.
+Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate and, consequently more AD7942s in the chain, provided the digital host has an acceptable hold time.
+For instance, with a 5 ns digital host set-up time and 3 V interface, up to six AD7942s running at a conversion rate of 250 kSPS can be daisy-chained to a single 3-wire port.

+Figure 39.
+Chain Mode with BUSY Indicator Connection Diagram

 Figure 40.
-Chain Mode with Busy Indicator Connection Diagram

-Figure 41.
-Chain Mode with Busy Indicator, Serial Interface Timing
+Chain Mode with BUSY Indicator Serial Interface Timing